-Simple sauteed kale with garlic and onions - a flavorful and healthy side dish that's easy enough for a weeknight dinner, and fancy enough for your holiday table.
+Simple Sautéed Kale with Garlic and Onions – a flavorful and healthy side dish that’s easy enough for a weeknight dinner, and fancy enough for your holiday table.

 Raw kale can be a bit on the bitter side.
 One way to reduce the bitterness is by massaging the kale.
 But another way is to cook it.
 Cooking the kale softens the tough fibers and sweetens it.

 Is sauteed kale healthy?